 16. Akple with Okra Soup

-18. Angwamu (Oil Rice) Baby Rice
+21. Angwamu (Oil Rice) Baby Rice

-The Ghanaian oil rice, called Angwamu in the South and baby rice in the North, is amongst the simplest dishes to prepare.
+Ghanaian oil rice, called Angwamu in the South and baby rice in the North, is probably one of the simplest dishes to prepare.
 All you need is water, vegetable oil, salt, and onions and within thirty minutes your food is ready.

 Most Popular Snacks

-Snacks are very common in the West African country.
+Snacks are very common in this West African country.
 They are mostly sold along the streets and one can grab them for less than a dollar.
 Let’s take a quick look at some of them.

-20. Plantain Chips
+23. Plantain Chips

-21. Bofrot (Fried Doughnuts)
+24. Bofrot (Fried Donuts)

-They are very popular in the northern parts but can be found in the major cities in Ghana.
+They are very popular in the northern parts but can also be found in the major cities.
 When fried properly, bean cakes have a crunchy outer layer and a soft core.
-Some people add pepper to make it a bit spicy and to enhance the taste, otherwise, they taste just fine without pepper.
+Some people add pepper to make it a bit spicy and to enhance the taste, but they also taste just fine.

-23. Agbeli Kaklo
+26. Agbeli Kaklo

-24. Nkatie Cake (Peanut Cake)
+27. Nkatie Cake (Peanut Cake)